Crecto/crecto/README.md

 #### Definitions

-Define table name, fields, validations, and constraints in your model
+Define table name, fields, validations, and constraints in your model.
+By default, Crecto assumes your table has the following columns defined `id`, `created_at`, `updated_at`.
+These are in addition to whatever columns you decide to add.

 Defining a new class using `Crecto::Model`: